Coming Off the Pill to Get Pregnant

 - Thins the uterine lining: Use of hormonal birth control also means that the lining of the uterus will thin.
 Thinning of the uterine lining, also known as endometrial lining, decreases a woman’s fertility.

-Many women may find that there is a time in their life when they would like to coming off the pill to get pregnant.
+Many women may find that there is a time in their life when they would like to getting pregnant after coming off the pill.
 When the time finally does come to go off the pill, they may find that the above issues arise.

 What’s the natural solution for – Coming Off the Pill to Get Pregnant

 Thankfully, women have many options to help them conceive after they stop taking the pill.
 Women may experience an irregular or absent period due to either blood deficiency or a blocked blood and Qi pattern.
-Luckily, in Traditional Chinese Medicine (TCM) there are plenty of natural options that will aid in fertility, and help produce a successful pregnancy.
+Luckily, in Traditional Chinese Medicine (TCM) there are plenty of natural options that will aid in fertility, and help those who are trying to get pregnant after birth control pill.
 These include:

 - Detox and cleanse of the body: A woman’s body may become stressed as a result of taking artificial hormones.
 This can be taxing on the liver as it does its job to metabolize the pill.
 Liver stagnation can be a roadblock to fertility.
 To successfully conceive, it is important to ensure that liver Qi is moving smoothly.